 Our philosophy is to empower people to shoot accurately, safely and humanely with the training provided by our instructors specifically designed to enable clients to achieve their shooting goals, iron out bad habits, build confidence and learn throughout the day.

 CEO and Lead Instructor

-One of Europe’s best known rifle shooting instructors Andrew has over 35 years of practical experience in rifle shooting and training yet is still learning something new every day in his mid-50s.
+One of Europe’s best known rifle shooting instructors Andrew has over 35 years of practical experience in rifle shooting and training yet is still learning something new every day.

 Andrew started shooting at the age of eight, was an avid shot as a youngster and competed regularly for his school.
 His love of shooting has continued to grow and he now provides training for target shooting, pest control, deer management, driven boar, wildlife management and sustainable and ethical hunting.

-When he’s not busy training clients Andrew enjoys testing his own rifle-shooting skills at a range of distances, exploring the local area in one of his two Series 3 Land Rovers and overseas travel.
-He is active in the local shooting community, spends time working his spaniel, Pip, and Jack Russell, Ammo, and also loves sea fishing in Cardigan Bay and fly fishing for trout on our nearby lakes and rivers.
+When he’s not training clients Andrew is busy testing his own rifle-shooting skills at a range of distances, exploring the local area in his Series 3 Land Rover, sea fishing in Cardigan Bay and fly fishing for trout on our nearby lakes and rivers.
+He is active in the local shooting community and enjoys training and working his three dogs, Digby the Labrador, Pip the Springer Spaniel and Ammo the Jack Russell.

 Helena, Andrew’s wife and a keen rifle shooter herself, works closely with him to ensure clients receive the excellent customer service that has helped make the WMS name.

 Helena’s knowledge of the business means she can advise clients on the different experiences and shooting days WMS offers, put together bespoke days for clients with their own firearms, and arrange events for corporate clients.